Frank Sinatra

 Despite the breakup, they were able to forgive each other and remained friends for the rest of their lives.
 When Ava became seriously ill, Frank rushed to her side and paid for all her medical expenses.
 Sinatra often admitted that despite their complicated relationship, Gardner was the great love of his life.

 Sinatra's third wife was actress Mia Farrow, who was thirty years younger than her husband.
 Their marriage lasted only a year and a half and ended due to his constant infidelity.
-He still couldn't resist the charms of seductive beauties who flocked to the sound of his magical voice like moths.
+He couldn't resist the parade of beautiful women drawn to his legendary voice.
 He was rumored to have had affairs with Marilyn Monroe, Gina Lollobrigida, Lana Turner, Shirley MacLaine, Jacqueline Bisset, and even Grace Kelly, the future princess of Monaco.

 Frank Sinatra and Mia Farrow